MattSainsbury-Dale/FRKv2_src/README.md

 conda activate ./.condaenv
 Rscript renv::rebuild('jpeg')
 ```
-The result of the last command should be "The project is already synchronized with the lockfile".
+If the last command doesn't run, start `R` and run the command `renv::rebuild('jpeg')`.
 You are now ready to run the replication script described in the Results section.
 We suggest simply running `run_all.sh` (see below for details).

 ### Current github code + local install